 An architecture firm and private gallery even set up shop on the main street—-because of the walkability and a revitalized sense of place.

 Why stop there?
 You could not find a table or room in the Bakery or the Bistro before the show four nights a week.
 We had run out of the sidewalk.
-So a few entrepreneurs; Peter Gusso, from “Part2”, Rick Elliot from the “Queens Bakery” and I put on our tool belts, ordered some wood from the local hardware store and built out onto the street!
+So a few entrepreneurs; Peter Gusso, from “Part II Bistro”, Rick Elliot from the “Queens Bakery” and I put on our tool belts, ordered some wood from the local hardware store and built out onto the street!

 We called it a “Park-Let” and since we are not professional engineers we hired Stantec’s office in London Ontario; they worked with us and provided a stamped drawing and a simple, but poignant, comment of “cool”.
-We built it, in an alley behind the carwash, in an afternoon, and set it into place with a tractor we flagged down on Mainstreet.
-(YES really)
+We built it in an afternoon in an alley behind the carwash, and set it into place with a tractor we flagged down on Mainstreet (YES really).